awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-object-tracking.md

 You can create a 3D point cloud labeling job using the Amazon SageMaker console or API operation, [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html)\.
 To create a labeling job for this task type you need the following:
 + A sequence input manifest file\.
 To learn how to create this type of manifest file, see [Create a Point Cloud Sequence Input Manifest](sms-point-cloud-multi-frame-input-data.md)\.
 If you are a new user of Ground Truth 3D point cloud labeling modalities, we recommend that you review [Accepted Raw 3D Data Formats](sms-point-cloud-raw-data-types.md)\.
 + A work team from a private or vendor workforce\.
 You cannot use Amazon Mechanical Turk for 3D point cloud labeling jobs\.
 To learn how to create workforces and work teams, see [Create and Manage Workforces](sms-workforce-management.md)\.
 + A label category configuration file\.
-For more information, see [Create a Labeling Category Configuration File for 3D Point Cloud Labeling Jobs](sms-point-cloud-label-category-config.md)\.
+For more information, see [Create a Labeling Category Configuration File with Label Category Attributes](sms-label-cat-config-attributes.md)\.

 Additionally, make sure that you have reviewed and satisfied the [Assign IAM Permissions to Use Ground Truth](sms-security-permission.md)\.